fwyc0573/Tango/README.md

 ## Project
 - tango_master
-    - K8s_cental_master: includes the operation and component implementation of cental edge clusters.
+    - K8s_cental_master: Includes the operation and component implementation of central edge clusters.
-    - K8s_master: includes edge cluster operation and component implementation.
+    - K8s_master:  Includes the operation and component implementation of edge clusters.
 - tango_request_generator
-    - includes operation of the request generator where the real workloaod traces used are from Google Borg: https://github.com/google/cluster-data.
+    - Includes the operation of the request generator.
+The real workload traces used are from Google Borg: https://github.com/google/cluster-data.
 - tango_service
-    - a setting example for mixed service YAML file.
+    - An example setting for a mixed service YAML file (leveraging k8s-QoS-level).
 - tango_worker
-    - the main script used to implemente the components and operations of the worker node.
+    - The main script used to implement the components and operations of the worker node.

 ## Getting started

 - Trace: You can download the required data from the above Google trace.
-- Config setting: Please complete the container and YAML file first and set up in config file according to your own needs.
-We have given some examples of settings.
+- Config setting:  Please complete the container and YAML file first, and set them up in the config file according to your own needs.
+We have provided some examples of settings.
 - Run in the following order:
     - worker node -> `worker_run.py`
     - central master node -> `main_central.py`